EpicVillage/Ore-Blue-Miner/README.md

 - **Manual operations** - Deploy, claim, stake on-demand
 - **Status dashboard** - Current round, claimable rewards, prices

+## ⚠️ DISCLAIMER

+**USE AT YOUR OWN RISK**

+This software handles cryptocurrency transactions on the Solana blockchain.

+- ❌ **NO WARRANTY** - Software provided "AS IS" without any guarantees
+- ⚠️ **RISK OF LOSS** - You may lose funds due to bugs, network issues, or market conditions
+- 🚫 **NOT FINANCIAL ADVICE** - This is a tool, not investment advice
+- 🧪 **TEST FIRST** - Start with small amounts to understand how it works
+- 🔐 **USE A FRESH WALLET** - We strongly recommend creating a new wallet specifically for this bot to protect your main funds from potential bugs or vulnerabilities
+- 💰 **1% DEV FEE** - All deployment transactions include a 1% service fee

+By using this bot, you acknowledge and accept these risks.

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Usage

 ### User Commands